|

 regiments receive the DUC.

-horror in the camp.
-The German population from around the area are orderd to bury the death in the camp
+Also the German civilians from the area are ordered to come to the campo, and bury the dead bodies in the

 TO THE EAGLESNEST

-meanwhile capture also some politic and military big shots form the
+meanwhile capture some politic and military big shots form the

 diminishing Third Reich, such as; Robert Ley, Julius